aybarra/CS6456Project/README.md

 # CS6456Project
-Project for Keith's Class.....the Gesture-based UML Diagramming App
+A Gesture-based UML Diagramming App for CS6456: Principles of User Interface Software